 How to make Chicken Fried Steak

-- Frying your steaks Pour about ½ inch of oil into a 12 inch cast iron skillet, or large heavy bottomed pan.
-Heat your oil to about 365°F. Carefully place 2 to 3 pieces of steak into the hot oil.
-Cook, flipping once, until both sides are golden brown and crispy, about 2 to 3 minutes per side. (see note below for tips on shallow frying)
+- Frying your steaks Immediately place the two pieces of steak into the hot oil.
+Cook, flipping once, until both sides are golden brown and crispy, about 3 to 4 minutes per side. (see note below for tips on shallow frying)

 - Making gravy Strain remaining oil into a heat proof measuring cup.
 Wipe out pan to remove any dark flour bits from the bottom.
 Return 3 tablespoons of oil to your cast iron pan, set on medium-high heat.
 Sprinkle on 3 tablespoons of flour and whisk until it all blends together.
 Cook for a minute, or until it starts to turn a beige color.
 We aren't going for a really dark color here.